sosiristseng/template-hexo-next/source/_posts/first-post.md

 <!-- more -->

-The frontmatter `sticky: 100` pins this post on top.
+Set `sticky: 100` in the frontmatter to pin this post on top.